aeon-toolkit/aeon/README.md

 ## Project history

 `aeon` was forked from `sktime` `v0.16.0` in 2022 by an initial group of eight core developers, and has since been substantially rewritten and extended.
+Our core development team of 13 spans academia and industry, representing seven nationalities across the globe.
 You can read more about the project's history, values, and governance on the [About Us page](https://www.aeon-toolkit.org/en/stable/about.html).

 ## Project status